EdvardsKazlouski/didona/server/README.md

 1. `npm run fill` - create array of channels and add 24h title events for each of its

 ## Development
+Just execute `npm run dev`

+## TODO:
+Async
+Use Caching
+Use gzip Compression ??
+Use nginx in Front of Node
+Minify and Concatenate JavaScript